Jake Nebel

 I am a professor of philosophy at Princeton University.
 Previously I taught at USC, after receiving my PhD from NYU (2019), BPhil from Oxford (2015), and AB from Princeton (2013).

-I work mostly on questions in normative ethics and the theory of value.
-My interests in those areas include the ethics of population, distribution, and risk; the formal structure of value relations; the measurement and aggregation of well-being and other values; and the creation and preservation of value.
+I work mainly in ethics.
+My interests include the ethics of population, distribution, and risk; the formal structure of value relations; the measurement and aggregation of well-being and other values; philosophical foundations and applications of social choice theory; and the creation and preservation of value.
 I have also written about reasons and rationality, propositional attitude reports, and the logic of comparatives.

 You can email me at jnebel@princeton.edu.
 Here is my CV.